ernesto1/monochrome/README.md

 ## Features
 ### Repository package updates
-DNF is periodically queried for new packages **if the system is iddle**.
+`dnf` (the fedora package manager) is **periodically** queried for new packages if the system is **iddle**.
 Slow machines will appreciate this, since a dnf package lookup may bring the cpu to a crawl.

 **n.b.** `dnf` is specific to **fedora** linux.
 If you use a different distro, you will have to [update the script](https://github.com/ernesto1/monochrome/wiki) to use your distro's package manager.

 ### Network modes
 Network devices reflect the way you are connected to the internet.
-Depending on your linux distribution, you may need to [configure the proper network device name](https://github.com/ernesto1/monochrome/wiki#network-devices).

 ![network](images/screenshots/network-modes.jpg)
 ### Power modes
 Different states to show how your laptop is consuming power